rafalinafd/Python_EDA_GoogleAdsSales/README.md

 **Data Cleaning**
 Before analysis, several data quality issues were identified and resolved.
-1. Currency Symbol Removal:
-Symbols in Cost and Sales_Amount were removed to allow numerical processing.
+1. Symbols removement in _Cost_ and _Sales_Amount_ to allow numerical processing.
-2. Date Format Standardization:
+2. Date format standardization into MM/DD/YYYY in _Ad_Date_.
-Dates in Ad_Date had inconsistent formats (slashes, dashes, different day/month orders).
-All were standardized to MM/DD/YYYY.
-3. Typo Handling in String Columns:
-Standardized _Campaign_Name_ and _Location_ to fix inconsistent spellings.
-Capitalized _Device_ values to address casing variations.
-Corrected typos in _Keyword_ entries for better consistency.
+3. Typo handling and capilization in string columns such as _Campaign_Name_, _Location_, _Device_, and _Keyword_.
-4. Missing Values Handling:
+4. Missing values handling on 7 columns.
-7 numerical columns had missing values.
-5. Duplicate Removal:
-One duplicate _Ad_ID_ was found and removed to ensure accurate analysis.
+5. Duplicate removal to ensure accurate analysis.

 **Analysis Goals**
 1. Identify days of the week with the highest return on ad spend.